 For those who know London relatively well, just imagine going out for a meal in Covent Garden, then heading all the way to Deptford for a drink followed by a trip to Hampstead for a gig.
 In the words of a Londoner, that’s “just long”.

-Here are the 5 must-dos I discovered during my time in the Big Apple – some slightly touristy, others not so obvious.
+Here are the 5 alternative must-dos I discovered during my time in the Big Apple – some slightly touristy, others not so obvious.
 Enjoy!

 New Museum of Contemporary Art